bafmaamy/Magento-FieldValidator/README.md

 Set your email in these 4 files:
     **AddressSavePlugin.php, CreateAccountPlugin.php, CustomerSavePlugin.php, OrderSourceLogger.php**

+and ensure that **mailx** is installed and configured correctly on your server.

 If you don't want to receive notifications -> comment:

         $command = 'echo "' . addslashes($message) . '" | mailx -s "Unsuccessful attempt" your@email.com';